AmyHuang.jpg

 Unblending or separating ourselves from our parts can help us be more of our true selves.
 When we liberate parts from the roles they have been forced into, they can be who they were designed to be.
 Our true selves possess calmness, clarity, compassion, courage, creativity, curiosity and connectedness.

 The self possesses its own wisdom about how to heal internal as well as external relationships.
 No longer are our parts in the driver’s seat but actually our true self is and we become self-led.
+As a therapist, I will help you identify your parts and encourage them to tell their story from childhood so their burdens can be released.

-What clients are saying:
+What Clients are saying:

 Client #1:

-From 2020-2023 I was lucky enough to find myself in the care of Dr. Amy.
+“From 2020-2023 I was lucky enough to find myself in the care of Dr. Amy.
 I honestly struggle to find the words for how she helped me heal DEEP emotional and psychological issues and trauma.
 She did a number of things that really helped me go from being unable to stand and constantly heavy sobbing in every waking moment to thriving through some of the most challenging parts of my life.

 Dr. Amy went out of her way to learn tools, techniques, and processes and provided me the best possible care.
 I imagine she has alot more folks to heal in her time yet, and I am happy for them.

-Anyway, I just wanted to say thank you to Dr. Amy who changed my life for the better and I will never forget.
+Anyway, I just wanted to say thank you to Dr. Amy who changed my life for the better and I will never forget.”

 Client #2:

-I have the pleasure of working with Dr. Amy Huang for several years and I can genuinely say that her warmth, expertise, and dedication to her clients is exceptional.
+“I have the pleasure of working with Dr. Amy Huang for several years and I can genuinely say that her warmth, expertise, and dedication to her clients is exceptional.
 As a therapist, she creates a safe, welcoming space where I always felt comfortable and supported.
 Dr. Huang’s skill in trauma therapy, particularly through EMDR and brainspotting has been incredibly impactful in helping me work through real-time challenges.
-I highly recommend her to anyone seeking compassionate and effective support.
+I highly recommend her to anyone seeking compassionate and effective support.”

 Client #3:

-I was a client of Dr. Amy Huang from 2022-2024 and received treatment services from her for PTSD and childhood trauma.
+“I was a client of Dr. Amy Huang from 2022-2024 and received treatment services from her for PTSD and childhood trauma.
 She treated me with the modalities of EMDR and brainspotting, both which were highly effective at helping me understand my early trauma and work toward healing it.
-She is very patient, very insightful,a nd adaptable to her client’s persoonal situation and needs.
+She is very patient, very insightful, and adaptable to her client’s personal situation and needs.

 She taught me the technique of having me go back as my current adult self to protect and comfort the young, abused and traumatized younger inner child and help him heal.
 With brainspotting, I was able to get in touch with my young self at various stages of development and understands how the trauma affected me.
-I highly recommend her as a therapist.
+I highly recommend her as a therapist.”

 Client #4:

-As a client new to therapy, I wasn’t sure what to expect, but Dr. Amy made me feel at ease right away.
+“As a client new to therapy, I wasn’t sure what to expect, but Dr. Amy made me feel at ease right away.
 After 2 sessions of her brainspotting technique, I felt that I had made a major breakthrough in bringing my subconscious traumas to conscious awareness where I could better understand and work through them.
-I am very grateful to Dr. Amy not just for helping me work through my past difficulties, but for teaching me to approach my whole life mindfully.
+I am very grateful to Dr. Amy not just for helping me work through my past difficulties, but for teaching me to approach my whole life mindfully.”

 Supervision of ACSW’s, AMFT’s and APCC’s

 I am extremely passionate about the work that I do with my supervisees.
 Every day, I feel like I am having fun at my job.
 I have alot of initiative and energy when it comes to innovative ways to run supervision sessions.
-My approach is interactive and wanting to engage new clinicians to exploring their client’s worlds, understanding power and privilege, different therapeutic modalities, ethical standards, diagnosis, and assessment and applying it to their praqctice.
+My approach is interactive and wanting to engage new clinicians to exploring their client’s worlds, understanding power and privilege, different therapeutic modalities, ethical standards, diagnosis, and assessment and applying it to their practice.
 I believe that being successful in this career involves the willingness to keep evolving and developing new ways to help people imrpove their lives.
 My hope is to inspire clinicians to put their best self forward in their work and to take away different tools from each supervision session.

 The four modalities that I am most familiar with are EMDR, brainspotting, internal family systems, and Gottman’s method for couple’s therapy.
 We may also touch upon various talk therapies such as acceptance commitment therapy, (ACT), cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), Emotion Focused therapy (EFT), and motivational interviewing (MI).
 It has been beneficial for supervisees to be exposed to hese different therapeutic modaltiies in supervision.